yurigo79/gutenberg/packages/dataviews/README.md

 What text to show in the search input.
 "Search" by default.

-#### `getItemId`: `function`

-Function that receives an item and returns an unique identifier for it.

-By default, dataviews would use each record's `id` as an unique identifier.
-If the records don't have a `id` property that identify them uniquely, they consumer needs to provide a `getItemId` function that returns an unique identifier for the record.

 #### `isLoading`: `boolean`

 Whether the data is loading. `false` by default.